Te Mematanga Kura School Membership

 All items issued on to a child's library card are the responsibility of the parent/guardian and must go home with the child with the issue receipt.
 It is recommended that valuable collection items (DVDs, for example) are not issued to children during a class visit.

-Please contact your local library in the first instance, who will forward your query onto other staff members as appropriate.
+Please contact your local library in the first instance, who will forward your school membership or class visit query onto other staff members as appropriate.

 You may also email us at email@example.com